Joint attack detection and secure state estimation of cyber-physical systems: Introduction

-To the best of the authors' knowledge, the proposed approach represents the first attempt to exploit stochastic random set methods in the context of (secure) monitoring of cyber-physical systems.
-Moreover, unlike most previous work cited above, in the present paper this problem is addressed from the estimator's perspective, i.e. without modeling any strategic interaction between estimator and attacker which, by contrast, characterizes game-theoretic (worst-case) approaches.
-As compared to the existing literature, it is also worth to highlight that the adopted approach brings together, under the same umbrella, the following positive features: 1) can encompass in a unique and general framework different (and possibly combined) types of attacks (signal attacks, packet substitution, extra packet injection, temporary DoS, etc.); 2) can deal with nonlinear systems; 3) takes into account the presence of disturbances and noise; 4) propagates probability distributions of the system state, attack signal and attack existence, and hence provides useful information for, respectively, real-time dynamic state estimation, attack reconstruction and security decision-making.
-Preliminary results on this topic were presented in \cite{Forti2016}.
 The rest of the paper is organized as follows.
-Section II introduces the considered attack models and provides the necessary background on joint input-and-state estimation as well as on random set estimation.
-Section III formulates and solves the joint \textit{attack detection-state estimation} problem of interest in the Bayesian framework.
-Section IV discusses the Gaussian-mixture implementation of the joint attack detector-state estimator derived in Section III.
-Then, Section V demonstrates the effectiveness of the proposed approach via two numerical examples.
-Finally, Section VI ends the paper with concluding remarks and perspectives for future work.
+Section~\ref{sec2} introduces the considered attack models and provides the necessary background on joint input-and-state estimation as well as on random set estimation.
+Sections~\ref{sec3} and \ref{sec4} formulate and solve the joint \textit{attack detection-state estimation} problem of interest in the Bayesian framework.
+Section~\ref{sec5} provides detailed derivations of the Gaussian-mixture hybrid Bernoulli filer for linear-Gaussian models.
+Then, Section~\ref{sec6} demonstrates the effectiveness of the proposed approach via numerical examples.
+Finally, Section~\ref{sec7} ends the paper with concluding remarks and perspectives for future work.

-\section{PROBLEM SETUP AND PRELIMINARIES}
+\section{Problem Setup and Preliminaries}